Red Pulse Phoenix (PHX) Trading Up 7.1% Over Last 7 Days

-Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the U.S. dollar during the one day period ending at 21:00 PM ET on April 22nd.
-Red Pulse Phoenix has a total market cap of $2.46 million and $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last day.
-One Red Pulse Phoenix coin can now be purchased for approximately $0.0030 or 0.00000019 BTC on cryptocurrency exchanges.
-During the last week, Red Pulse Phoenix has traded up 7.1% against the U.S. dollar.
+Red Pulse Phoenix (CURRENCY:PHX) traded down 3.6% against the US dollar during the 1-day period ending at 19:00 PM ET on April 23rd.
+One Red Pulse Phoenix coin can now be bought for approximately $0.0030 or 0.00000019 BTC on exchanges.
+Red Pulse Phoenix has a market cap of $2.46 million and approximately $202,914.00 worth of Red Pulse Phoenix was traded on exchanges in the last 24 hours.
+During the last week, Red Pulse Phoenix has traded up 7.1% against the US dollar.

 - Wowbit (WWB) traded up 16.1% against the dollar and now trades at $0.0339 or 0.00000091 BTC.